 Being compensated for a work-related injury or illness contracted at work will go a long way in ensuring your employee and their family are taken care of financially.

 COIDA, 130 of 1993, as amended regulates how and when employees who have been injured at work or who have contracted an illness or disease in the workplace are compensated and clearly sets out the legal requirements for tariffs, compensation and the limitations for workers' claims.
 RMA has a mandate to administer COID for Class IV (Mining) and Class XIII (Iron, Steel and Metals) only.

 COIDA provides for medical examination and treatment, disability certification and compensation.
-Similarly, when an employee has died as a result of injuries sustained in the workplace or an occupational disease, the dependants of the deceased employee may qualify for benefits.
+Similarly, when an employee died because of injuries sustained in the workplace or an occupational disease, the dependents of the deceased employee may qualify for benefits.

-- Those who were injured in an accident at work;
+• Employees who were injured in an accident at work.

-- Those who contracted an occupational disease or illness at work;
+• Employees who contracted an occupational disease or illness at work.

 Compensation is calculated as a percentage of the employee’s earnings at the time the injury occurred or the disease was diagnosed.

 • Temporary total disablement

 • Permanent disablement